 This recipe appears in Vol. 4. (p.136) of LOW CARBING AMONG FRIENDS cookbook series by Jennifer Eloff and friends.
 Jennifer has brought together a group of very talented low-carb chefs, including none other than George Stella, to offer some of their very tastiest low-carb creations.
 Visit them on Facebook at the link above and if you like the photo preview there, like their page and buy the team’s cookbooks at Amazon or here.

-DISCLAIMER: I am not paid for this book promotion nor for the inclusion of my recipes in them.
+DISCLAIMER: By personal choice, I am not paid for this book promotion nor for the inclusion of my recipes in them.
 I do so because they are GREAT cookbooks.
 ‘Nuff said.

 ½ c. lupin flour